vergilsm/pseudo_random_value/README.md

 `prv.new_value(token_counter)` replace `token_counter` with `1`

-when you do, you will get something like this `aHV`
+when you do, you will get something like this `aH3`

 License
 ----